Skip to main content

 The technical flow behind cloud rendering depends on the service model, but a typical managed render farm follows this sequence:

 2. Environment matching.
 The farm provisions machines that match your scene's requirements: the correct version of your DCC application (3ds Max, Maya, Cinema 4D, Blender, Houdini), the exact render engine version (V-Ray 6, Corona 12, Arnold 7, Redshift 3.6), and any plugins your scene depends on (Forest Pack, RailClone, Anima, Phoenix FD).
-A managed farm pre-installs and licenses all of this.
+A fully managed render farm pre-installs and licenses all of this.
 A DIY cloud setup requires you to handle installation and licensing yourself.

 4. Result delivery.
 Finished frames are collected, quality-checked, and made available for download.
 You receive the same output format you would get locally — EXR, PNG, TIFF, or whatever your pipeline requires.